 I continue to attend short training courses to keep my knowledge and skills up to date

 Areas of counselling I deal with

 - Domestic violence

 - Low self-esteem

 - Physical abuse

 My fees are 50 pounds for a 50 minute session.
-I offer a limited number of sessions @ 30 pounds for anyone who is a student or on a low income.
+I offer some concessions for low waged and students.

 Maps & Directions